 The much-anticipated revitalisation of the iconic Hydro Majestic Hotel has commenced in early 2013.

 The Hydro Majestic Hotel has a history and a mythology that follows the map of our nation from Federation and through two world wars to present day.
 Now, the long awaited opportunity to peel back its layers and rediscover the essence of the most famous historic holiday resort in the Blue Mountains has arrived.

-The ‘Hydro’ is scheduled to open in two stages, with stage one of the public areas to be completed in the first quarter of 2014.
+The ‘Hydro’ is scheduled to open in two stages, with stage one of the public areas to be completed in June 2014.
 Past glories, architectural and design aspects, and lost atmospherics will be revived and rediscovered, while a touch of the here-and-now is set to take the building into the future.

 The hotels iconic buildings, interiors and gardens, which now stretch more than a kilometre across the Megalong Valley escarpment, will be revitalised to a world-class standard.